 They essentially spun off from the group the Man-Dells, with guitarists Rick Randle and Larry Grant and bassist Norman Lombardo, who were all still in junior high when that group released its first single in 1965, "Bonnie" (with "Oh No" on the flipside).
 The trio also played with the Other Four.

-Local concert promoter Carey Driscoll, who today runs Acoustic Music San Diego in Normal Heights, recalls "The Brain Police were one of my favorite local bands of the late '60s.
-Dave Randle is still around town...his brother David was in the news a lot for getting kicked out of school because of his hair length.
-He argued that it was necessary for his profession.
+Local concert promoter Carey Driscoll, who later ran the Acoustic Music San Diego concert series, remembers "The Brain Police were one of my favorite local bands of the late '60s.
+Rick Randle is still around town...his brother David was in the news a lot for getting kicked out of school because of his hair length.
+He argued that it was necessary for his profession."

 A self-titled album recorded by the Brain Police in La Mesa in 1968 sat on a shelf for over 30 years until it was released by the U.S. reissue label Rockadelic.